White supremacy in U.S. school curriculum: Language

 At the same time, students who grow up speaking other dialects will have greater difficulty in school, experiencing the opposite of these privileges.

 Race narratives

 In earlier centuries, U.S. school curriculum has taught explicitly racist ideologies as fact.
 Nineteenth-century geography textbooks were used to teach children about different races (presumed to be fixed, naturally occurring categories at the time) within the context of a racial hierarchy.
 These hierarchies consistently ranked White people as the superior race and often treated them as the natural standard for humanity.
+The ideals of white American identity are passed down through the writing of multiple generations.
+Authors integrate whiteness as something that can be inherited nationally in order to maintain the principles of American life and democracy.
+In 1925, Charles H. Wesley, a Black scholar, observed through textbooks and classroom settings that the common cultural theme with Black students is that their "badge of color in America is a sign of subjugation, inferiority, and contempt."
+A later study revealed that textbooks purposely engrain white supremacy into the minds of young children, this reveals how hatred is generated against African Americans.
 For example, it was assumed that Adam and Eve were White.
 Descriptions of non-White peoples in 19th-century textbooks included pseudo-scientific ascriptions of inferiority.
 People of African descent were widely characterized as unintelligent, immature, and poorly equipped to handle themselves without the assistance of White people.
 Racial minorities were often depicted in outlandish terms that created a sense of otherness.
 For example, in one textbook, people of Chinese nationality or heritage were described as "queer little Chinamen, with pigtails and slanting eyes."